Anne-Antoinette Diderot: Tensions

 Denis Diderot is known as a writer, and in surviving letters he wrote with evident candour about himself.
-The first of his recorded extra-marital liaisons took place in 1745 and involved Madeleine de Puisieux.
+The first of his recorded extramarital liaisons took place in 1745 and involved Madeleine de Puisieux.
 One of Diderot's friends, the prolific writer Jean-Jacques Rousseau, described the marriage of his friends Denis and "Nanette" in his autobiography, Les Confessions.
 He highlighted the contrast between his own marriage and that of the Diderots, describing Anne-Antoinette as "quarrelsome".

 Mme Diderot's name appears in a police report dated 2 April 1750, involving an official rebuke in connection with an affair involving household servants, which appears to provide evidence for an unruly temperament or at least of a certain impulsiveness.
 The report indicates that she struck a servant with her foot and pushed his head against a wall.
 Despite evidence of tensions and not withstanding Diderot's infidelities, the marriage proved resilient, based on a relationship of mutual support.
 During the second half of 1749, Diderot was imprisoned at Vincennes and was visited by his wife.
 Later, when she fell ill (probably with dysentery) in 1762, he looked after her with great dedication.
 In an intellectual milieu characterised by religious scepticism, he defended her religious convictions against critics.
 The marriage appears to have become less turbulent in later years.